 We performed few tests using pingdom to calculate the page-loading speed for a couple of websites, that were either hosted by Hostgator or Godaddy.

 Related : Best CDN Providers To Speed Up a Website

 Hostgator speed test was good.
 Hostgator hosted websites loaded much faster than the ones on Godaddy.

 Next, we will talk about Uptime in our Godaddy vs Hostgator comparison.

 Uptime is one of the most important components of a good web host.
 Typically it is the amount of time that a server has ‘stayed up and running’, and is often measured in percentage.

 For example, if a site is down for 1 whole day during the entire month (or 30 days) – the uptime would be 96.667% , or if it’s down for 5 mins – then it’s 99.99%, and for just 3 secs – the uptime would be 99.9999%.
 In other words, more number of ‘Nines’ in a number means better Uptime.

-Godaddy on the other hand, also offers 99.9% uptime, but as the load on their server increases, their ‘downtime percentage’ increases too.
+Godaddy Uptime stands at 99.9% as well, but as the load on their server increases, their ‘downtime percentage’ increases too.

 Hostgator runs on CentOS Linux x86 and uses Dual Xeon E5520 2.26 GHz Quad Core Processors for all its webhosting, reseller, and VPS accounts.